Informe periódico

 Institutional context

-a. the competent bodies involved in its management and/or safeguarding:
+a. the competent body involved in its management and safeguarding:

-b. the organizations of the community or group concerned with the element and its safeguarding:
+b. the organizations of the community or group related to the element and its safeguarding

-Describe the measures taken to ensure the widest possible participation of the communities, groups and, where applicable, individuals concerned as well as relevant non-governmental organizations during the process of preparation of this report.
+Describe the measures taken to ensure the widest possible participation of the communities, groups and, where applicable, individuals concerned as well as relevant non-governmental organizations during the process of preparing this report.

 Participation of communities in preparing this report

-C. Signature on behalf of the state party
+E. Signature on behalf of the State Party

-The report should conclude with the original signature of the official empowered to sign it on behalf of the State, together with his or her name, title and the date of submission.
+The report should be signed by an official empowered to do so on behalf of the State, and should include his or her name, title and the date of submission.

 Name